 Last year we started clearing a path down to the creek that runs in the back of our property..and I told the kids we should set up a little area down there so we can wade, fish, spend hot days down at the creek, and plus it’s just really pretty!

-So this year we wanted to start on the area and the first thing I wanted to make was a bench so we actually had a place to sit and relax!
+First thing I wanted to do was make was a bench so we actually had a place to sit and relax!

 The bench needed to be sturdy, able to be outside in the elements, and I wanted it personalized.
 There is a small path that people use when fishing, and even neighbors will walk the creek.
 I knew that using my Cricut Explore Air 2 was going to be perfect for personalizing the bench with our humor as well as our address.